marciopelegrini/marciopelegrini/README.md

 - 👋 Hi, I’m @marciopelegrini
-- 👀 I’m interested in C, C++, .Net, Python and Web developing, Power Plataform
+- 👀 I’m interested in C, C++, .Net, Rust, PHP and Web developing, Power Plataform
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Rust

 <!---
 marciopelegrini/marciopelegrini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.